DonMartin76/k8s-workshop/README.md

 * An ssh identity in `~/.ssh/id_rsa.pub`
 * An `openssl` installation (check whether `openssl` in bash gives you a prompt, otherwise install it)
 * A GitHub account

+## Creating an `env.sh`

+After you have received the credentials from the organizers (the service principal definition), create a `env.sh` from the [template file](env.sh.template) at the root of this repository and fill in the information needed (Service Principal credentials and so on).
+The data you need for the first section should have been sent to you just prior to the workshop via Rocket.Chat; if not, contact one of the organizers.

 ## Clone this repository before you start